MHaggis/Splunk_CBER_App/README.md

 ## Usage

-The Carbon Black QRadar Application contains two major components.
+The Carbon Black Splunk Application contains two major components.
 These components are process/binary search within the app and workflow actions that enable pivoting from standardized fields into Carbon Black searches.

 ### Process/Binary Searches